hashgraph/hedera-hardhat-example-project/README.md

 - `hardhat.config.js` - This is the configuration file for your Hardhat project development environment.
 It centralizes and defines various settings like Hedera networks, Solidity compiler versions, plugins, and tasks.

-- `/contracts` - This folder holds all the Solidity smart contract files that make up the core logic of your dApp. contracts are written in `.sol` files.
+- `/contracts` - This folder holds all the Solidity smart contract files that make up the core logic of your dApp.
+Contracts are written in `.sol` files.

 - `/test` - This folder contains test scripts that help validate your smart contracts' functionality.
-These tests are crucial for ensuring that our contracts behave as expected.
+These tests are crucial for ensuring that your contracts behave as expected.

 -  `/scripts` - This folder contains essential JavaScript files for tasks such as deploying smart contracts to the Hedera network.

-- `.env.example` - This file is a blueprint for environment variables needed by the project.
+- `.env.example` - This file is contains the environment variables needed by the project.
 Copy this file to a `.env` file and fill in the actual values before starting the development server or deploying smart contracts.
-To facilitate a smooth test setup and deployment process, some variables are pre-filled in this example file.
+To expedite your test setup and deployment, some variables are pre-filled in this example file.
+-
 ## Setup

 1. Clone this repo to your local machine: